 - What do you mean by Build and Deployment?

 - Planned vs. Emergency Deployment

 - QA Checklist – Before and After Deployment

 #1.
-Why is it important for testers to be aware of deployment process?
+Why is it important for testers to be aware of the deployment process?

 Our main job of test execution depends on how successful the deployment was.
-If the deployment team faced challenges and encountered several issues and couldn’t deploy the code properly, it will surely indicate QA team is going to identify lot of bugs which may be tied to environment or deployment process.
+If the deployment team faced challenges and encountered several issues and couldn’t deploy the code properly, it will surely indicate the QA team is going to identify a lot of bugs that may be tied to the environment or deployment process.

 - If Testers are aware of the deployment process, they will understand the importance of completing their tasks within the planned time-frame.

 - Many non-issues could be avoided if the testers really are aware of the list that got deployed.
-Sometimes it does happen you test and report an issue for areas which never was deployed.
+Sometimes it does happen you test and reports an issue for areas that never were deployed.

 #2.
 Different Environments